I'm a college student studying Web Design, and an avid writer, reader, and artist.

 Lead carbonate, titanium dioxide, barium sulfate, zinc oxide

-Carrier solution is a liquid solution that is used in tattoo inks for longevity of the artwork.
+Carrier solution is a liquid solution that is used in tattoo inks for the longevity of the artwork.
 Carrier solutions alone might very well contain harmful substances like methanol, antifreeze, detergents, and formaldehyde.